-- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)" - 5.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party. - 5.3 This authority will not apply a rigid rule to its decision making and each case will be decided upon its merits.
-It will consider the examples of considerations provided in the Gambling Commission's Guidance for local authorities at Paragraphs 8.11 to 8.18. - 5.4 It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices. - 5.5 The Gambling Commission has recommended that the licensing authority states that interested parties may include trade associations and trade unions, and residents' and tenants' associations.
+- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)" - 5.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party. - 5.3 This authority will not apply a rigid rule to its decision making and each case will be decided upon its merits.
+It will consider the examples of considerations provided in the Gambling Commission's Guidance for local authorities at Paragraphs 8.12 to 8.17. - 5.4 It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices. - 5.5 The Gambling Commission has recommended that the licensing authority states that interested parties may include trade associations and trade unions, and residents' and tenants' associations.
 This authority will not however generally view these bodies as interested parties unless they represent a member who can be classed as an interested person under the terms of the Gambling Act 2005 i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for.

 - 5.6 Interested parties can be persons who are democratically elected such as Councillors and MP's.
-No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP represents ward likely to be affected.
+No specific evidence of being asked to represent an interested person will be required the Councillor/MP as long as represents the ward likely to be affected.
 Likewise, Parish Councils likely to be affected will be considered to be interested parties.
-Other than these however, this authority will generally evidence require written that person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests might be affected by authorised activities.
-A letter from one persons, requesting the of these representation is likely to be sufficient. - 5.7 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not a Member of the Licensing Committee dealing with the licence application.
+Other than these however, this authority will generally require written evidence person/body that (e.g. 'represents' advocate/relative) someone who either lives sufficiently close to the premises to be likely to affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
+A letter from one of these persons, requesting the likely representation to be is sufficient. - 5.7 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not a Member of the Licensing Committee dealing with the licence application.
 If there are any doubts then please contact the Council's Licensing Department.